-There are 7 state primary schools, 2 state secondary schools and 2 private prepreparatory schools and secondary schools in the Plan area.
-Whilst Truro School has a sixth form, neither of the state secondary schools have post 16 facilities and this is provided through Truro and Penwith College.
+There are seven state primary schools, two state secondary schools and two private pre-preparatory schools and secondary schools in the Plan area.
+Whilst Truro School and Truro High School have a sixth form, neither of the state secondary schools have post sixteen facilities and this is provided through Truro and Penwith College.

 The Richard Lander School site at Threemilestone includes an underbuild section for expanding the school, although additional land for physical expansion is limited.
-Penair School occupies a considerable site and has land for further expansion, but no plans currently to do so.
+Penair School occupies a considerable site and has land for further expansion.

-There are 2 tertiary/further education colleges (Truro/Penwith College and Cornwall College) and also the new Combined University Campus at Penryn and Falmouth.
+There are two tertiary/further education colleges (Truro/Penwith College and Cornwall College) and also the new Combined University Campus at Penryn and Falmouth.

 Higher education has seen significant recent growth at HND and Foundation Degree level, and the Combined Universities Cornwall has suggested there will be growth of businesses looking to access a range of skills and services.
 Together with a local presence across Cornwall, there is a strategic approach to focus higher education with business and sector incubation in Falmouth, Pool and Truro; linking employment with research and development facilities which are important to sustainable business growth.
 Higher education access is a vital component of regeneration within a range of community plans.

 The Cornwall Sustainable Community Strategy (2008) highlights:

-- High unemployment, part owing to a lack of relevant skills and/or aspiration; - There are pockets of real poverty in Cornwall; - Not all children achieve the 5 'Every Child Matters' outcomes of: 'be healthy', 'stay safe', 'enjoy and achieve', 'make a positive contribution' and 'achieve economic wellbeing'; - An increasing fragmentation of communities, decline of shared community activity and individual isolation, resulting in individuals feeling disengaged and excluded; and - There are people without access to ICT or who do not have the necessary skills to benefit from it.
+- High unemployment, part owing to a lack of relevant skills and/or aspiration; - There are pockets of real poverty in Cornwall; - Not all children achieve the 5 'Every Child Matters' outcomes of: 'be healthy', 'stay safe', 'enjoy and achieve', 'make a positive contribution' and 'achieve economic well-being'; - An increasing fragmentation of communities, decline of shared community activity and individual isolation, resulting in individuals feeling disengaged and excluded; and - There are people without access to ICT or who do not have the necessary skills to benefit from it.